©Photo by Pixta: dorry

 5. Tamago-zake (Hot Sake & Egg)

-Tamago-sake, otherwise known as a type of eggnog made by heating up sake with honey and raw egg.
-While it doesn’t sound very pleasant, it is an ancient Japanese natural remedy for stubborn colds and flus.
-Said to bring on deep sleep while strengthening the immune system, this drink is best consumed before bedtime, and of course, in moderation.
+Tamago-sake, otherwise known as a type of eggnog, is made by heating up sake with honey and raw egg.
+While it doesn’t sound very pleasant, it is an ancient Japanese natural remedy for stubborn colds and flu.
+This drink is best consumed before bedtime.

-To prepare, mix one beaten egg with two teaspoons of honey and heat 180ml of sake over low-heat.
+To prepare, mix one beaten egg with two teaspoons of honey and heat 180ml of sake over low heat.
 Slowly add the egg-honey mixture to the warmed sake and stir continuously until a thick and creamy drink is formed.
-Tamago-zake should be consumed while still hot, and for children and/or those who do not drink alcohol, the sake can be boiled to evaporate the alcohol and cooled slightly before adding the egg-honey mixture over a low flame.
+Tamago-zake should be consumed hot.
+For children, the sake can be boiled to evaporate the alcohol and cooled before adding the egg-honey mixture.

 Leave a Reply